4 Infusions to Lower Blood Sugar

 - Allow it to steep for seven minutes

-- Pour it into a cup the time is up
+- Pour it into a cup when the time’s up

 Can you balance blood sugar levels?

 The excess of glucose in your blood, or glycemia, is harmful to your health.
 You need to have energy throughout your day, there’s no doubt about that.
 But, exceeding the limits can steer you towards prediabetes.
-If you fail to control it well, it can eventually lead to diabetes itself.
+If you fail to control it well, it can eventually lead to diabetes, among other conditions.

-You should be aware that a person can have prediabetes and not show any symptoms.
-On the other hand, those who suffer from diabetes need to be especially careful with their diet.
+Be aware that a person can have prediabetes and not show any symptoms.
+Furthermore, those with diabetes need to be especially careful with their diet.
 They also need to monitor their glucose levels constantly.